 - 1. Complete the first degree as certified by the registrar. - 2.
-Declare a new program of study after the first degree has been certified as completed by the registrar.
+Declare a new program of study after the first degree has been certified as completed by the registrar. - 3.
+Earn an additional 30 semester hours in residence in the declared program (see residency credit.) - 4.
+Earn a minimum of 12 semester hours (beyond the previously earned degree) in the major field. - File an Intent to Graduate form at www.troy.edu/ graduation/html in accordance with the published deadlines.

-- Earn an additional 30 semester hours (beyond the previously earned degree). - 4.
-Earn a minimum of twelve semester hours (beyond the previously earned degree) in the major field. - 5.
-File an Intent to Graduate form with the registrar as prescribed in the class schedule. - Meet all current requirements for the second or subsequent degree.
+Meet all current requirements for the second or subsequent degree.